Rail Design and Safety Veteran Requests Immediate Stop Order for the California High-Speed Rail Project’s Fresno to Madera Section

 North of Herndon Drive in Fresno, near the San Joaquin River, there is a wide support structure for high speed rail currently being constructed over a single UPRR track.
 (See Attachment 2 and Attachment 3.)
 As the HSR tracks curve northwards, this wide track support structure transitions into tall support columns.
 (See Attachment 4 and Attachment 5.)
 The trains will travel at 220 mph on top of these 60 to 100 foot tall structures.
 Near the transitional area between the wide deck and the support columns, the track design calls for a combination of overlapping horizontal and vertical curves.
 This combination violates the Authority’s own Criteria for safe track design.
 The track design is extremely dangerous; this track design cannot be easily built or safely maintained, thereby creating a significant risk of derailment.

 The Draft Environmental Report, the Final Environmental Report and the Construction Documents all use the same curve design for this track; the two sets of environmental documents are identical.
 This is non-standard practice for good curve design.
 Usually, in critical locations such as this, between the draft, final and construction documents, multiple track designs are evaluated in order to determine the best and safest fit.
 For this alignment, there was only one proposal.
 A single drawing from the Final EIR will be used for ease of argument.
+When it comes to construction safety, all construction workers must be on the same page, working together so they can get the job done as correctly and as safely as possible.
+Having the right equipment can help with this – see tool box topics.

 For five years, I was the Manager of Metro’s Green Line track contracts in Los Angeles.
 This included the Aviation Wye, which is located on the southern boundary of the Los Angeles International Airport (LAX).
 The size and type of the structures near LAX are similar to the size and type structures from Herndon Drive to the San Joaquin River.
 On the Los Angeles project, there were many track alternatives studied before the trackway was built.
 There is not any evidence of any other track design proposed for this critical structure near the San Joaquin River.